Local weak limit of dynamical inhomogeneous random graphs

-In the remainder of this paper, we do not consider dynamical percolation but a more general model where we allow inhomogeneities in the connection probabilities, encoded by a connection kernel $\kappa$ (as in inhomogeneous random graphs), as well as in the speed at which each individual edge is updated, encoded by a connection kernel $\beta$.
+In the remainder of this paper, we do not consider dynamical percolation but a more general model where we allow inhomogeneities in the connection probabilities, encoded by a connection kernel $\kappa$ (as in inhomogeneous random graphs), as well as in the speed at which each individual edge is updated, encoded by an updating kernel $\beta$.
 We also discuss alternative network dynamics with simultaneous updates of the edges incident to the same vertex.
-Finally, we provide an application of our convergence results in the study of a contact process running on our dynamical graphs.
+Finally, we provide an application of our convergence results to the study of a contact process running on our dynamical graphs.